Beef Gelatin for Cats

 Why Integrated Skin-and-coat Support Still Makes Sense

-The most compelling reason a careful, science-minded owner still chooses a dedicated skin-and-coat product is coherence.
-A single ingredient can be useful, but visible condition is multi-factor: grooming behavior, diet consistency, hydration, and the overall “finish” of the coat and skin.
+The strongest reason a careful owner still chooses a dedicated skin-and-coat product is coherence.
+A single ingredient can help, but visible condition is multi-factor — grooming behavior, diet consistency, hydration, and the overall "finish" of the coat.
 Commercial diets vary in composition, and even adequate foods can produce different outward results from cat to cat (Summers S, 2022).

 “A single ingredient can support the ritual, but presentation is always multi-factor.”